Advanced WYSIWYG editor

 Output:

 Formatting inconsistencies occur when content is copied and pasted from external sources, retaining original styles that conflict with the article’s default formatting.
-To ensure uniform formatting across your article, follow the below steps:
+To ensure uniform formatting across your article, follow the steps below:

 Image showing the option to clear formatting on the article content